qdrant/qdrant/docs/roadmap/README.md

 Goals of the release:

-* **Maintain easy upgrades** - we plan to keep backward compatibility for at least one major version back.
+* **Maintain easy upgrades** - we plan to keep backward compatibility for at least one minor version back.
-  * That means that you can upgrade Qdrant without any downtime and without any changes in your client code within one major version.
+  * That means that you can upgrade Qdrant without any downtime and without any changes in your client code within one minor version.
   * Storage should be compatible between any two consequent versions, so you can upgrade Qdrant with automatic data migration between consecutive versions.
 * **Make billion-scale serving cheap** - qdrant already can serve billions of vectors, but we want to make it even more affordable.
 * **Easy scaling** - our plan is to make it easy to dynamically scale Qdrant, so you could go from 1 to 1B vectors seamlessly.